 Mobility scooters are available for hire at Green Man.
 Please click this link for more information https://www.eventmobility.org.uk/green-man-festival.
 Hire is undertaken directly with users at the festival and Event Mobility and is not organised by the festival.

-The site is set out over three levels - Camping, Kids Area and the Mountain Stage are situated at the lower level, Walled Garden Stage, Comedy and Literature Tent are situated at a middle level, with the Far Out, Far Out After Dark, and Film Tent at a higher level.
+The site is set out over three levels - Camping, Little Folk and the Mountain Stage are situated at the lower level, Walled Garden Stage, Last Laugh and Talking Shop are situated at a middle level, with the Far Out, Chai Wallahs, Round the Twist, and the Cinedrome at a higher level.

 Regardless of the route taken, the natural gradients involved may present a significant barrier for people who make use of manual wheelchairs and those with serious mobility impairments.
 Electric wheelchairs can tackle most areas without too much hindrance but the ground is quite uneven in places.
 We operate a 2:1 personal assistant scheme; see below for more info.